DrDroidLab/monitoring-mcp-servers/README.md

 ## Documentation

 The Agent runs inside your VPC and acts as a reverse proxy to connect with your metric sources and send metrics and related data to doctor droid cloud platform.
+The agent is designed to be lightweight and easy to deploy with only egress tcp calls to Doctor Droid Cloud Platform.

 Currently, the agent supports the following metric sources in your VPC: